nipunagarwala/cs224s_final_project/data/README.md

 In our quest to know the dataset with which we're working, we would like to know the quality of the alignments for the following reasons: (1) If the quality is poor, this supports moving to a CTC framework that does not require correct alignments, (2) If the quality is excellent (even in particular modes, or for words and not phones), we can use this to inform data augmentation efforts.

 To understand the quality of those labels, I perform a hand analysis: by randomly selecting five audio utterances from each mode, I rate sample on a 5-point holistic scale as to the quality of its labels, and then average those scores.
 For the silent data, which does not have an intelligible audio track, this analysis is facilitated through tells like plosives and length of segment.
 The analysis is intended to provide signposts for the approximate quality of the data, rather than be an exhaustive qualitative study.
-Qualitative examples are available on Google Drive and in context/sampled.txt.

     Overall Quality (Total sub-segments)

-    _____   audible     whispered     silent
+            audible     whispered     silent
     word    4.6  (62)   3.8  (65)     3.4  (57)
     phone   3.6 (194)   0.8  (194)    0.2 (188)